Walter0697/BunnyChessGame/README.md

 - I am glad you read that far, hmmmmm, I really didn't have to do that much for this assignment and I know, I just want to treat it as an enjoyable game instead of just an assignment
 - If you enjoy it, feel free to give me some feedbacks for it, I don't know how busy I will be in this semester
 - but I will try to make the second assignment as enjoyable as I can

+### Might implement:
+- AI, shouldn't be too hard, just see which chess has the most beneficial move and move it
+- nicer button sprite
+- title icon